kriasoft/static-site-starter/README.md

 > gulp deploy   # or `gulp deploy --production`
 ```

-You just need to make sure that you have set AWS_KEY and AWS_SECRET environment
+You just need to make sure that you have set [GITHUB_TOKEN](https://github.com/settings/applications) environment variable.
-variables.

 #### Keeping Up-to-Date